ChrystianDuarte/rhosmapi/README.md

 ![RHPDS](https://drive.google.com/uc?id=1B6Vq0URuGPAazpgsqR9qef_CM_AgnCCp)
 ## Environment

-When the lab enviroment its ready, please go to the
+When the lab enviroment its ready, please go to the Solution Explorer and then click in

 # Fuse Online